Danielis/itp405-spring2015-pdo-dvd/README.md

 ##itp405 Spring 2015: Assignment 1

 Greetings!
-This assignments pulls from a sql database(DB) set up by the professor containing a dvd and a music table.
+This assignments pulls from one of two sql databases set up by the professor.

 #####To RUN: